meetpraveen/scala-trng/README.md

+_Creating docker image and running inside a container is not yet covered, its coming soon... watch this space_

 # A guide to create a simple scala microservice
 The aim of this excercise is to get a headstart on how to create a simple scala microservice.
 We are going to use the following stack/tools -